 When you’re trying to teach your dog new behavior, bribery isn’t necessarily a bad thing.
 It’s more positive reinforcement to help your dog learn that they get rewarded when they sit in their spot or don’t jump on visitors.
 Practice with your dog by the door and use super delicious treats to make it extra special for them.

 It takes time to change a behavior that is natural to your dog and also that has been reinforced over time.
-Slowly you can decrease the amount of treats you give as long as you keep up the praise.
+Slowly you can decrease the number of treats you give as long as you keep up the praise.

 Take control of how your dog interacts with the door